 8+ Great Ways to Create a Passive Income

-There are far more ways to create a passive income, and I will probably write more often about them, but in this post, I would like to highlight those methods that I know or have experience with.
+There are far more ways to create a passive income, and I will probably write more often about them, but I would like to highlight those methods that I know or have experience with in this post.
 Hopefully, these great passive income ideas will inspire you!